 - Japanese Peony Tattoos

-Also known in Japan as “botan” or the “King of Flowers”, peonies are so well regarded in the culture and mythology of the Japanese.
+Also known in Japan as “botan” or the “King of Flowers”, peonies are so well regarded in the Eastern culture.

 These florals are known for being masculine flowers, suggesting an “all or nothing” kind of attitude.

 However, it is also the symbol for weddings in Japan, along with richness, pleasure, fruitfulness, and the success of life.

 Peony tattoos in the Western world have another range of similar meanings, from good fortune to courage, honor, abundance, prosperity, beauty, and fragility.

 These gorgeous flowers are also often given as a good omen for newlyweds, as a sign of prosperity and happiness.